Blue Waters Internship Program

 - Notifications will be made by

-- The two-week Petascale Institute will take place at the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign in late May 2017
+- The two-week Petascale Institute will take place at the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign May 29 - June 9, 2017

 - The research is expected to begin over the summer months with continued work during the school year

 - Select interns will present their project and results at the Blue Waters Symposium in 2018

 - A final paper must be submitted to the Journal of Computational Science Education by May 31, 2018

 - Internships will conclude by May 31, 2018

 In the application process, students can identify a faculty member as a mentor.
 Students who have taken the initiative to arrange an internship with a faculty mentor are more likely to be selected for this program than students who have not.

 The program is open to faculty who are willing to mentor undergraduate students in a year-long internship that involves teaching or researching the use of high-performance computing in studying problems in the sciences, engineering, or mathematics.

 - Intern position descriptions must be submitted by Feb.
 3, 2017